xobserve/xo/Readme.md

 # MeQ

 MeQ is a real-time communication service for connecting online devices.
-Infrastructure and APIs for Message Queue,Message Push,IM Chat, IoT, gaming, apps and real-time web.
+Infrastructure and APIs for Message Push,IM Chat, IoT, gaming, apps and real-time web.

 MeQ is a distributed, scalable and fault-tolerant publish-subscribe messaging platform based on MQTT protocol and multiple message storage.